rabbitholeanalytics/docs/src/pages/references/stacks-blockchain-api.md

 ~> Note: Using this API requires you to trust the server, but provides a faster onboarding experience.
 It also addresses performance issues for which querying a node itself would be too slow or difficult

-## Client library

-A generated JS Client is available for consumption of this API.
-The client library enables typesafe REST and WebSocket communication.
-[Please review the client documentation for more details](https://blockstack.github.io/stacks-blockchain-api/client/index.html).

 ## Stacks Node RPC API

 The Stacks 2.0 Blockchain API is centrally-hosted.
 However, every running Stacks node exposes an RPC API, which allows you to interact with the underlying blockchain.
 Instead of using a centrally-hosted API, you can directly access the RPC API of a locally-hosted Node.